dXRtinXb/dXRtinXb/README.md

 ---

 ## 👨‍💻 About Me
-- Interested in Machine learning(ForNow)
+- Interested in Machine learning
 - Passionate about building **practical, real-world projects**

 ---